About Us

 Picturing Econ Art Contest Winners by Economics Arkansas

-Berkley Brundige - 1st Place in Savings Division
+Elmwood Middle School: Berkley Brundige, 1st Place in Savings Division

-Aliza Vongsamphanh - 1st Place in Producers Division
+Elmwood Middle School: Aliza Vongsamphanh, 1st Place in Producers Division

 AGATE Martha Ann Jones-Norton Service Award